 The music you can hear is Marguerite by Bob Morgan and was used for The Gallery in Take Hart.
 Our gratitude to Bob, Zoot Music and KPM for special permission to use it.
 Marguerite was composed by Bob to mark a very personal loss of his own - the significance is not lost here.

-Tony inspired several generations of children to be creative with the minimum of materials and some went on to become artists in their own right.
-Yet more of us encouraged our own children to be creative because Tony showed us how important it was.
-His legacy is enormous.
-The heartfelt words posted by his fans in the remembrance book demonstrate just how much Tony was loved - by all ages.
+Tony inspired several generations of children to be creative, many of them going on to become artists in their own right.
+They in turn have gone on to encourage their own children to be creative because Tony Hart showed them how.
+His legacy is enormous and enduring, and the heartfelt words posted in the remembrance book demonstrate how much Tony was loved - by people of all ages.

-That’s what we loved most about Tony Hart - those quiet moments during which he inspired so many of us - we could just take a few felt tip pens or crayons, even a biro, and create something - all on our own.
+That´s what we all loved most about Tony Hart, those quiet moments when he inspired so many of us to pick up a pen or a crayon or a bit of old cardboard and create something all on our own.
 What better gift than that.

 Tony Hart - 1925 to 2009